sandeel/irish-tide-times/REPORT.md

 This gives us the functionality to create TWIML which is a HTML-like language for speaking to Twilio.

 Twilio is given the URL for a callback which is accessed when your chosen phone number receives an SMS.

 This is implemented in my Django application using a view as follows

     def receive_sms(request):

         location = request.GET.get('Body', '').strip()
-        print location

         sorted_locations = sorted(Tide.locations)